Spend your fall, winter, or spring in Calpe Spain: Is Calpe a good snowbird location?

 - Shopping to Benidorm

 - Visit one of the most beautiful towns El Castell de Guadalest

 - Eat the best Paella in Parcent

-Activities in Calpe in the winter
+Activities in Calpe in the fall, winter, or spring

 Calpe is a lively town with a lot of activities.
 Some examples:

 - Mercadillo Privado (Flea Market): Each Monday, Thursday, and Saturday, you can visit the market that sells fruits, vegetables, but also second-hand products.